andrewallen/tfe-survey/survey-content.md

 This optional survey is part of our commitment to listening carefully to all our members - past and present - as we shape the future of TFE.
 You don't have to complete it, but your honest feedback would mean a great deal and could help us improve, grow, and hopefully welcome you back when the time is right.

-It should only take a few minutes, and all responses are anonymous and deeply appreciated.
+Most people finish in 5–8 minutes, and all responses are anonymous and deeply appreciated.

+We’ll share aggregated results with members in July.

 Your answers will be stored securely and processed in accordance with the GDPR and UK data‑protection regulations.